awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-macie-customdataidentifier.md

 `Arn`  <a name="Arn-fn::getatt"></a>
 The Amazon Resource Name \(ARN\) of the custom data identifier\.

-`CreatedAt`  <a name="CreatedAt-fn::getatt"></a>
-The date and time, in UTC and extended ISO 8601 format, when the custom data identifier was created\.

-`Deleted`  <a name="Deleted-fn::getatt"></a>
-Specifies whether the custom data identifier was deleted\.
-If you delete a custom data identifier, Amazon Macie doesn't delete it permanently\.
-Instead, it soft deletes the identifier\.

 `Id`  <a name="Id-fn::getatt"></a>
 The unique identifier for the custom data identifier\.